met-office-ocean/obsoper/README.md

 :> pip install dist/obsoper-0.0.2-cp27-none-linux_x86_64.whl
 ```

-If installation is successfull it should be possible to import the package without error.
+If installation was successful it should be possible to import the package without error.

 ```python
 >>> import obsoper